shogunxam/dualmonitortool/README.txt

 Dual Monitor Tools is a collection of tools for users running multiple monitor setups on Windows.

-Currently the only tools available are SwapScreen, DualWallpaper and DualSnap.
+Currently the tools available are SwapScreen, DualWallpaper, DisMon and DualSnap.

 Dual Monitor Tools is free and has been released under the GPLv3 license.

+For further information on usage of the tools, visit http://dualmonitortool.sourceforge.net

-Release 1.2
+Release 1.3
 -----------